Cherreads

 Him.

-The other boy stepped forward, unfazed.
-His voice was dull, but cold.
+The boy stepped forward, utterly calm.
+His voice was dull.
+Cold.

 The boy shrugged.